coderaiser/supertape/README.md

 ## 🤷 How to migrate from `tape`?

+> 🐊 + 📼 = ❤️

-You can convert your codebase from `tape` to 📼`Supertape` with help of 🐊[`Putout`](https://github.com/coderaiser/putout), which has built-in [@putout/plugin-tape](https://github.com/coderaiser/putout/tree/master/packages/plugin-tape), which has a lot of rules that helps to write tests.
+You can convert your codebase from `tape` to 📼`Supertape` with help of 🐊[`Putout`](https://github.com/coderaiser/putout), which has built-in [@putout/plugin-tape](https://github.com/coderaiser/putout/tree/master/packages/plugin-tape), with a lot of rules that helps to write and maintain tests of the highest possible quality.

 Here is [result example](https://github.com/coderaiser/cloudcmd/commit/74d56f795d22e98937dce0641ee3c7514a79e9e6).

 ## `ESLint` rules